k8ssandra/k8ssandra-terraform/README.md

 ## Troubleshooting

 * **The create script fails with a `Permission denied` when running Terraform** - The credentials that Terraform is using do not provide the necessary permissions to create resources in the selected projects.
 Ensure that the account listed in `gcloud config list` has necessary permissions to create resources.
 If it does, regenerate the application default credentials using `gcloud auth application-default login`.

 * **Terraform timeouts** - Sometimes resources may take longer than usual to create and Terraform will timeout.
 The solution is to just run `make create` again.
 Terraform should pick up where it left off.

+* **Terraform statelock** - Sometime if two are more people working on the same Terraform statefile a lock will be placed on your remote Terraform statefile, to unlock the state run the following command `terraform force-unlock <LOCK_ID>`.

+* **Terraform Incomplete resource deletion** - If you created some resources manually on the cloud console and attach those resources to the resources created by the Terraform, `terraform destroy` or `make destroy` commands will fail.
+To resolve those errors you will have to login into the cloud console, delete those resource manually and run `make destroy` or `terraform destory`.

 ## Relevant Material